CHamilton0/Hunyuan3D-2/README.md

 texture synthesis model, benefiting from strong geometric and diffusion priors, produces high-resolution and vibrant texture maps for either generated or hand-crafted meshes.
 Furthermore, we build Hunyuan3D-Studio - a versatile, user-friendly production platform that simplifies the re-creation process of 3D assets.
 It allows both professional and amateur users to manipulate or even animate their meshes efficiently.
-We systematically evaluate our models, showing that Hunyuan3D 2.0 outperforms previous state-of-the-art models, including the open-source models and closed-source models in geometry details, condition alignment, texture quality, and etc.
+We systematically evaluate our models, showing that Hunyuan3D 2.0 outperforms previous state-of-the-art models, including the open-source models and closed-source models in geometry details, condition alignment, texture quality, etc.

 <p align="center">